OpenPj/alfresco-process-services-project-sdk/README.md

 The project consists of the following Maven submodules:

  * APS extensions JAR (`aps-extensions-jar`): put here your Java extensions
- * Activiti App Overlay WAR (`activiti-app-overlay-war`): it will generate activiti-app WAR overlay with APS Extensions JAR embedded
+ * Activiti App Overlay WAR (`activiti-app-overlay-war`): generate activiti-app WAR overlay with APS Extensions JAR embedded
+ * Activiti App Swagger Client (`activiti-app-swagger-client`): generate the APS Java Swagger client
- * Activiti App Overlay Docker (`activiti-app-overlay-docker`): it will put your overlayed WAR into the APS Docker container
+ * Activiti App Overlay Docker (`activiti-app-overlay-docker`): put your overlayed WAR into the APS Docker container
+ * Activiti App Integration Tests (`activiti-app-integration-tests`): integration tests based on the Java Swagger client

 Running Docker will also create volumes for each storage component (contentstore, db and ElasticSearch) for making the development approach in APS consistent and reliable.